 Other members of the Leadership Team or suitably qualified Local Authority / educational advisors may be invited to advise the Executive Headteacher during the management capability concerns.
-This may include but is not limited to undertaking lesson observations, assisting with the review / assessment of progress against targets and attending meetings held under this procedure.
+This may include but is not limited to undertaking lesson observations and assisting with the review / assessment of progress against targets.